UPPMAX/jobstats/README.md

 of command line options.

 ~~~~
-    -M cluster         Cluster on which jobs were run [default current cluster]
+    -p | --plot        Produce CPU and memory usage plot for each jobid

+    -r | --running     Jobids are for jobs currently running on the cluster.
+The
+                       SLURM squeue tool is used to discover further information
+                       for the running jobs, and the rightmost extent of the plot
+                       produced will reflect the scheduled end time of the job.

     -A project         Project valid on the cluster.  finishedjobinfo is used to
                        discover jobs for the project.
 See further comments
-                       under 'Mode 3' above.
+                       under 'Mode 4' above.

+    -M cluster         Cluster on which jobs were run [default current cluster]

     -n node[,node...]
 Cluster node(s) on which the job was run.
 If specified,
                        then the finishedjobinfo script is not run and discovery
                        is restricted to only the specified nodes.
 Nodes can be
                        specified as a comma-separated list of complete node
                        names, or using the finishedjobinfo syntax:
                              m78,m90,m91,m92,m100  or  m[78,90-92,100]
                        Nonsensical results will occur if the syntaxes are mixed.

     - | --stdin        Accept input on stdin formatted like finishedjobinfo
                        output.
 The short form of this option is a single dash
                        '-'.

     -m | --memory      Always include memory usage flags in output.
 Default
                        behaviour is to include memory usage flags only if CPU
                        usage flags are also present.

-    -s | --source  fji | db
-                       Source of the input data.
-Default is 'fji', the
-                       finishedjobinfo script. 'db' may be used to access a more
-                       rapid but less comprehensive database of job information.
-                       This may also be used with the - flag when sending job
-                       information via stdin.  '-s db' is currently unsupported.

     -v | --verbose     Be wordy when describing flag values.

-    -p | --plot        Produce CPU and memory usage plot for each jobid

     -b | --big-plot    Produce 'big plot' with double the usual dimensions.
                        This implies '-p/--plot'.